awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

 If you went through the [Getting Started](getting-started.md) guide, you can use the same dataset group and dataset that you created\.
 For information on creating dataset groups and datasets, see [Preparing and Importing Data](data-prep.md)\.

-## Getting a Tracking ID<a name="event-get-tracker"></a>
+## Creating an Event Tracker<a name="event-get-tracker"></a>

-A tracking ID associates an event with a dataset group and authorizes you to send data to Amazon Personalize\.
-You generate a tracking ID by calling the [CreateEventTracker](API_CreateEventTracker.md) API and supplying the dataset group ARN\.
+An event tracker specifies a destination dataset group for new event data\.
+To create an event tracker you call the [CreateEventTracker](API_CreateEventTracker.md) API operation and pass as a parameter the Amazon Resource Name \(ARN\) of the dataset group that contains the target Interactions dataset\.
+When you create an event tracker, the response includes a *tracking ID*, which you pass as a parameter when you use the [PutEvents](https://docs.aws.amazon.com/personalize/latest/dg/API_UBS_PutEvents.html) operation\.
+Amazon Personalize then appends the new event data to the Interactions dataset of the dataset group you specify in your event tracker\.

 **Note**
 Only one event tracker can be associated with a dataset group\.
 You will get an error if you call `CreateEventTracker` using the same dataset group as an existing event tracker\.